Nevalicjus/invitebot/README.md

 A simple discord.py bot that connects invites to roles, and adds then on_member_join

 ## How to
-I didn't add a viaDiscord way of setting it up, so you have to do it manually
+~~I didn't add a viaDiscord way of setting it up, so you have to do it manually~~ I've added a 'viaDiscord' way of setting up invites to roles, but I still advise to do it manually and use the commands to update the dictionary

 Go to config.json and fill the DiscordToken slot